iLert/docs/integrations/kubernetes.md

 git clone https://github.com/iLert/ilert-kube-agent.git
 ```

-1. Paste the API Key that you generated in iLert into _./example/standard/30-deployment.yaml_
+1. Paste the API Key that you generated in ilert into _./example/standard/30-deployment.yaml_

 ```
 ...